divya2424/crud-auth-django/README.md

 1. virtualenv --python=python3 venv
 2. source venv/bin/activate
-3. pip install Django==2.0.3
+3. pip install -r requirements.txt
-4. pip install djangorestframework
+   (if you install new packages then don;t forget to put in the requirement file
-5. pip freeze (to check ur installed depencies)
+   a) pip freeze (to check ur installed depencies)
-6. pip freeze > requirement.txt (to put your dependencies in your file)
+   b. pip freeze > requirement.txt (to put your dependencies in your file) )
-7. python manage.py runserver (Run the server)
+4. python manage.py runserver (Run the server)

 Steps for migration :-